dimag0g/nios_duino/README.md

 SoPC
 ----

-This project includes a sample SoPC system (nios_sdram.qsys) which should suit most boards with SDRAM and EPCS flash.
+This project includes a sample SoPC system (nios_sdram.qsys/nios_onchip.qsys) which should suit most boards.
 In case you need to customize the SoPC, here's a description of components which should/could be included in the QSys system to be supported by NIOSDuino:

 - NIOS CPU.
 Only the "tiny" variety is available without restrictions, bigger varieties will be either time-limited or only work while the JTAG